syncfusion-content/document-processing-docs/Document-Processing/PDF/PDF-Library/NET/Working-with-DigitalSignature.md

 string fileName = "Output.pdf";
 //Creates a FileContentResult object by using the file contents, content type, and file name return File(stream, contentType, fileName);

+To sign the document using the **X509Certificate2** API and generate an RFC3161-compliant timestamp token with the BouncyCastle library, add the following code:

 //Create the external signer class and sign the document hash. class ExternalSigner : IPdfExternalSigner